Getting Paid by Medicaid for Caring for a Family Member

 HCBS Waivers have a limited number of enrollment spots.
 Once those spots are full, additional eligible applicants are placed on a waitlist.
 Most seniors come off HCBS Waiver waitlists and enroll in the program within two months, but it can take as long as two years.
 Some waitlists are prioritized on a first-come, first-serve basis, some are prioritized by need, and some use different methods.
 It all depends on the specific HCBS Waiver.

-For a step-by-step guide to applying for Medicaid HCBS Waivers, click here.
+For a step-by-step guide to applying for HCBS Waivers, click here.

 Aged, Blind and Disabled Medicaid

-ABD Medicaid can sometimes be referred to as State Plan Medicaid or Regular Medicaid for Seniors, but it should not be confused with the Regular Medicaid that is available for financially limited people of all ages.
+Aged, Blind, and Disabled (ABD) Medicaid provides basic healthcare coverage and long-term care goods and services to seniors who are aged (65 and older), blind or disabled and live in the community.
+ABD Medicaid can sometimes be referred to as state Medicaid or regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available to financially needy people of all ages.

 For help with the process of applying for ABD Medicaid, click here.

-The Child Caregiver Exception does not pay family members for caregiving, but it does compensate them in a different way, and it provides some potential benefits for the Medicaid applicant/recipient, as well.
-The Child Caregiver Exception allows a senior parent to transfer ownership of their home to a qualified adult child without the home being subject to Medicaid’s Estate Recovery Program, or Medicaid’s Look-Back Period.
-An adult child qualifies for the Child Caregiver Exception if they have lived in the home with the parent for at least two years and have provided a certain level of care, which depends on the state and the senior.
+The Child Caregiver Exemption does not pay family members for caregiving, but it does compensate them in a different way, and it provides some potential benefits for the Medicaid applicant/recipient, as well.
+The Child Caregiver Exemption allows a senior parent to transfer ownership of their home to a qualified adult child without the home being subject to Medicaid’s Estate Recovery Program or Look-Back Period, which are both described below.
+An adult child qualifies for the Child Caregiver Exemption if they have lived in the home with the parent for at least two years and during that time they provided care that allowed their parent to live at home rather than move into a nursing home.

 Medicaid’s Look-Back Period prevents applicants from giving away assets, or selling them at less than fair market value, simply to get under the asset limit in an attempt to become financially eligible for Medicaid.
-A senior could not just give their home to their adult child, or sell it to them for $1, without violating the Look-Back Period and becoming Medicaid ineligible.
-However, if the adult child is qualified and the senior parent transfers the home using the Child Caregiver Exception, the transaction will not violate the Look-Back Period.
+A senior could not just give their home to their adult child, or sell it to them for $1, without violating the Look-Back Period.
+If a Medicaid applicant is found to have violated the Look-Back Period, their application will be denied and they will be penalized with a period of ineligibility.
+Home transfers using the Child Caregiver Exemption do not violate the Look-Back Period.

 What Are the Eligibility Requirements to be Paid by Medicaid as a Caregiver?